The Pitbulls

-The Pitbulls (sometimes written as The Pit Bulls) were a professional wrestling tag team that consisted of "Pitbull #1" Gary Wolfe and "Pitbull #2" Anthony Durante.
+The Pitbulls (sometimes written as The Pit Bulls) were a professional wrestling tag team who consisted of "Pitbull #1" Gary Wolfe and "Pitbull #2" Anthony Durante.
 They were best known for their tenure in Extreme Championship Wrestling, where they were one-time Tag Team Champions.
 In addition to tag team success, both members were each one time Television Champions as well.

 History

-World Wrestling Federation
+World Wrestling Federation (1989)

 In 1989, Wolfe and Durante wrestled briefly in the World Wrestling Federation, losing to The Hart Foundation on March 4, 1989.
-They also lost to The Brain Busters on June 27, 1989 and the Fabulous Rougeau brothers on Primetime aired on 25 September 1989.
+They also lost to The Brain Busters on June 27, 1989, and the Fabulous Rougeau brothers on Primetime aired on 25 September 1989.

-South Atlantic Pro Wrestling and New Japan
+South Atlantic Pro Wrestling and New Japan (1990-1991)

 In 1990, Wofle and Durante went to South Atlantic Pro Wrestling as the American Bulldogs and later renaming themselves the Pitbulls.
-They defeated the Nasty Boys for the tag team titles.
+They defeated The Nasty Boys for the tag team titles.

 In 1991 they went to New Japan Pro-Wrestling as the Mad Bull Busters.
 They stayed there for a year.

-Eastern/Extreme Championship Wrestling
+Eastern/Extreme Championship Wrestling (1992-1997)

 The Pitbulls debuted Extreme Championship Wrestling in April 1992 both competing in battle royals to crown the first ECW Heavyweight Champion.
 Neither were successful.
 Durante left shortly after, Wolfe, became known as "the Pitbull", won the Television Championship on April 16, 1994.
 Later 1994, Wolfe and Durante, who became "Pitbull #2", reunited The Pitbulls and had notable feuds with Public Enemy and the Bad Breed, the feud with the Bad Breed culminated at the November to Remember in a match where the Losing team was forced to split up.
 The Pitbulls were victorious.
-The Pitbulls won their first and only Tag Team Championship on September 16, 1995 at Gangstas Paradise from Raven and Stevie Richards.
+The Pitbulls won their first and only Tag Team Championship on September 16, 1995, at Gangstas Paradise from Raven and Stevie Richards.
 They were soon joined by Francine, who became their manager and dubbed herself "The Beastmaster".
-One month later, they lost the titles back to Raven and Richards.
+One month later at South Philly Jam, they lost the titles back to Raven and Richards.
 In 1996, The Pitbulls moved into an intense feud with The Eliminators, which saw their manager Francine receive the Total Elimination on two occasions.
 The feud culminated at the first-ever CyberSlam in a three-on-three dog collar match, which saw Francine team with the Pitbulls against Stevie Richards with The Eliminators.
 The Pitbulls won the match after superbombing Richards and letting Francine pin Richards.
 However, The Eliminators hit the Total Elimination on Pitbull #1, Pitbull #2, and Francine after the match.
 After this, Pitbull #2 went on to win the ECW Television Championship on June 1 at the Fight the Power event; he held the belt for only 21 days before losing it to Chris Jericho at Hardcore Heaven.

-On July 13, 1996 at Heat Wave, Francine turned on The Pitbulls and became the manager of Shane Douglas.
-The feud between Douglas and The Pitbulls culminated on April 13, 1997 at the first ECW pay-per-view Barely Legal, where Pitbull #2 faced Douglas for the Television Championship in a losing effort.
+On July 13, 1996, at Heat Wave, Francine turned on The Pitbulls and became the manager of Shane Douglas.
+The feud between Douglas and The Pitbulls culminated on April 13, 1997, at the first ECW pay-per-view Barely Legal, where Pitbull #2 faced Douglas for the Television Championship in a losing effort.